Tecmac/RacePredictionGame/README.md

 __Driver__ (<ins>Driver_ID</ins>, Name, Forename, Nationality, RaceNumber, Birthday)<br>
 __Raceresult__ (<ins>#Driver,#Race_ID</ins>, result)

-The object diagram shows a typical situation: An admin - here "admin" - can manage several players (enumeration).
-The player Michael Schumacher has the password "hash" and the gamertag "Schumi".
-The admin has the gamertag, name and first name "admin" and the password "hash".
-Description ERM and RM
 The ERM consists of the entity types Player, Tip, Race, Circuit, Driver as well as the association tables Bet and Raceresult which are necessary due to n:m cardinality.

 Player has the attributes Gamertag, Forename, Name, Password and Points as well as the identifying attribute Player_ID.
 Player can bet on multiple tips, multiple players can bet on one tip, so an n-m relationship is necessary here.